hoanganhnguyen1198/my_cats_dogs_recognition/README.md

 # my_cats_dogs_recognition
 Self-learning project on using deep learning.
 ### Dataset:
 The dataset is downloaded from Kaggle.
-This is not my attempt to participate in the competition (and it's already been over at this time, actually).
+One can access and download the dataset from the link: https://www.kaggle.com/competitions/dogs-vs-cats/data